-Preimplantation genetic screening (Comprehensive chromosomes screening -CCS-) has become a daily practice in many infertility worldwide.
+Preimplantation genetic screening (PGS) or comprehensive chromosomes screening (CCS) has been renamed as preimplantation genetic testing (PGT).
+It has become a daily practice in many infertility worldwide.
 This technique allows chromosomal evaluation of the embryos, with more or less diagnostic accuracy.
 The biopsy procedure involves one or more cells of an embryo, in the context of an assisted reproduction treatment, the genetic analysis of the obtained cells and then the transfer pf these normal embryos.

-The availability of this technology, which is growing, raises questions both to physicians and patients about the benefits and limitations of PGS.
+The availability of this technology, which is growing, raises questions both to physicians and patients about the benefits and limitations of PGS/PGT.

 In the early days, the preimplantation genetic tests were performed with FISH, with mixed results.
 Most platforms used centromeric and telomeric FISH probes, unable to differentiate normal chromosomes from balanced chromosomal rearrangements.
 This technology has also significant limitations that coming from errors in hybridization where fluorescent signals are underestimated or overestimated.
 These errors depend considerably from the experience of the operator.
 Another important limitation is that, in many cases, not all chromosomes are evaluated and, therefore, some chromosome aneuploidies could be ignored.
 For a long time, FISH was performed with biopsies on day 3, with similar or even worse outcomes then for cases without PGS.
 Only those centers with a large number of annual cases published favorable results.
 These inconsistencies between publications and results in other centers, limited the use of this technology in the past.